davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 >
 > **Integrity**: That value is one somebody wanted.
 >
-> **Fault Tolerance**: No single fault can violate any of the above.
+> **Fault Tolerance**: A single fault cannot violate any of the properties above.

 Although it's not a *property* of consensus algorithms per se, we already know something about the solution we're looking for: it ought to be **leaderless**.
-We have discovered already that any consensus algorithm which involves a leader must also implement leader failover, and doing so safely is itself a consensus problem &mdash; one that has to be solved without a leader, since the leader already crashed.
-So any leader-based consensus algorithm itself contains a leaderless consensus algorithm, and the latter is the thing we now need to build.
+We have discovered already that any consensus algorithm which involves a leader must also implement leader failover, and doing so safely is itself a consensus problem &mdash; one that has to be solved without a leader.
+So any leader-based consensus algorithm itself contains a leaderless consensus algorithm internally, and the latter is the thing we now need to build.

-Do you know of any real-life algorithms for a group of people to come to an agreement, without someone to boss everyone around and tell us what to do?
+Do you know of any real-life algorithms for a group of people to come to an agreement, without someone to boss everyone around and tell people what to do?

 For example, think of a group of friends that want to out to eat somewhere.
-In order to go somewhere, they need to pick a place to eat; that's an agreement problem.
+In order to go somewhere, they need to pick where to go first; that's an agreement problem.
 What might happen next?
 Maybe someone throws out an idea, someone throws out another idea, some people agree, some disagree, eventually a group opinion starts to form.
 The tide starts to turn when someone finally says

 <center>"I vote we (blah blah blah . . .)"</center>